 - 1. Install LS-OPT on a Windows (or any desired) machine for preparing the input.
 Create the problem setup using LS-OPTui.
 The solver command should be created for running jobs on a cluster.
 This can be done by selecting any of the queuing systems supported by LS-OPT or, if all the jobs will be running on the same cluster where LS-OPT resides, simply by specifying the solver executable name as a solver command.
 The Resources should be set for each stage in the Stage dialog.
 Save the input to a file using e.g. the name project.lsopt. - 2.
 Open the lsopt project file with LS-OPTui and create a second command file e.g. project.archive.lsopt by selecting Archive LS-OPT database from the control bar Tools menu.
-Select Include Histories and Responses and hit Create Archive in the Archive database dialog, Figure H 1.
-The lsopt_db file in the work directory contains the settings needed to archive the database later in batch mode.
-Copy lsopt_db to e.g. project.archive.lsopt.
-There are now two command files: project.lsopt for running the optimization task and project.archive.lsopt for archive data after the run.
+Select Include Histories and Responses and hit Create Archive in the Archive database dialog, Figure H 3.
+The lsopt\db file in the work directory contains the settings needed to archive the database later in batch mode.
+Copy lsopt\db to e.g. project.archive.lsopt.
+There are now two command files: project.lsopt for running the optimization task and project.archive.lsopt for archive.lsopt for archive.lsopt for archive.lsopt data after the run.

 - 3. Install LS-OPT and the solver executables on a cluster node for running LS-OPT in batch mode.
 Copy the recently created problem setup with the two command files from the Windows machine onto a cluster node.
 This setup should allow the user to run an LS-OPT job in batch mode. - 4.
 Run LS-OPT by executing the command: lsopt project.lsopt on the cluster.
 This is done from the command line. - 5.
-After completion of the LS-OPT run, execute lsopt project.archive.lsopt to create a file lsopack_h.tar.gz containing the entire run database. - 6.
-Unzip lsopack_h.tar.gz on the Windows machine to do the post-processing.
+After completion of the LS-OPT run, execute lsopt project.archive.lsopt to create a file lsopack h.tar.gz containing the entire run database. - 6.
+Unzip lsopack\h.tar.gz on the Windows machine to do the post-processing.